 Current Australian obesity, activity and diet research shows that we need to take action:

-Victorian children consume almost 40 per cent of their total daily energy intake from discretionary foods (ABS 2012) - foods and drinks that are not considered part of a healthy diet such as sugary drinks, highly processed snack foods, sweet biscuits and confectionery (NHMRC 2013) reducing their intake of healthy nutritious foods.
+Almost 40% of Victorian children’s total daily energy intake is from discretionary foods (ABS 2012) – highly processed foods and drinks that are not considered part of a healthy diet (NHMRC 2013) replacing healthy nutritious foods.

-Very few Victorian children or adults meet the Australian Dietary Guidelines’ recommendations for fruit and vegetable consumption.
-Only 5 per cent of Victorian adults and 6.5 per cent of Victorian children meet both the recommended serves of fruit and of vegetables.
+Very few Victorian children or adults meet the Australian Dietary Guidelines’ recommendations for fruit and vegetable intake.
+Only 5% of Victorian adults and 6.5% of Victorian children meet both fruit and vegetables recommended amounts.
 (ABS 2019)

 This information and more can be found at: ‘A Healthier Start for Victorians – Healthy Eating and Active Living Roundtable’

-If people are active as young children, they’re more likely to stay active throughout childhood and develop good habits to support becoming healthier adolescents and adults.
+If people are active as young children, they’re more likely to stay active through childhood and develop good habits to support becoming healthier teens and adults.
 (Department of Health and Ageing 2009, Get Up & Grow)

 Factors causing children to become overweight and obese include:

-- Unhealthy food consumption – foods high in fat, salt and sugar
+- Unhealthy food – foods high in fat, salt and sugar

 - Lack of physical activity – most children don’t do the daily 60 minute minimum

-- Spending a lot of time on sedentary pursuits – on average children spend 2½ hours watching television a day, as well as spending time on computers and electronic games; replacing active pursuits
+- Spending a lot of time on sedentary pursuits – on average children spend 2½ hours watching television a day, as well as time on electronic devices; replacing active pursuits

-- Overweight parents – a family’s eating patterns can influence a child’s weight, it can be hard to recognise that a child is overweight
+- Overweight parents – a family’s eating patterns can influence a child’s weight, making it hard to recognise that a child is overweight

 - Genetics – some rare gene disorders cause severe childhood obesity.
-In some people, particular genes acting together may make some children more susceptible to weight gain.
-A family tendency to be overweight, may mean the whole family needs to increase awareness of making healthy food choices
+In some people, genes acting together may make them more likely to gain weight.
+A family tendency to be overweight, may mean the whole family needs to make healthy food choices.

 This information and more can be found at Better Health Channel.

-The Active Kids program is designed to address factors negatively impacting physical activity and healthy eating in 8 to 10 year olds, while providing opportunities for children and their families to establish positive habits and embed ongoing physical activity and healthy eating into their lifestyle.
+The Active Kids program is designed to provide information about physical activity and healthy eating, while providing opportunities for children and their families to start positive habits and include physical activity and healthy eating into their lifestyle.

 Why get involved?